influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 The cache is queried at runtime and merged with the data stored in TSM files.
 When the storage engine restarts, WAL files are re-read into the in-memory cache.

-Queries to the storage engine will merge data from the cache with data from the TSM files.
+Queries to the storage engine merge data from the cache with data from the TSM files.
 Queries execute on a copy of the data that is made from the cache at query processing time.
 This way writes that come in while a query is running do not affect the result.
 Deletes sent to the cache will clear out the given key or the specific time range for the given key.